 In connection with the pricing and sale of our insulin and other products, we have been subject to various investigations and received subpoenas, civil investigative demand requests, information requests, interrogatories, and other inquiries from various governmental entities.
-These include subpoenas from the New York and Vermont Attorney General Offices, civil investigative demands from the Washington, New Mexico, Colorado, Louisiana, Texas and Ohio Attorney General Offices, the U.S. Department of Justice and the U.S. Federal Trade Commission, as well as information requests from the Mississippi, Washington D.C., California, Florida, Hawaii, and Nevada Attorney General Offices.
+These include subpoenas from the New York and Vermont Attorney General Offices, civil investigative demands from the Washington, New Mexico, Colorado, Louisiana, Texas and Ohio Attorney General Offices, the U.S. Department of Justice, and the U.S. Federal Trade Commission, as well as information requests from the Mississippi, Washington D.C., California, Florida, Hawaii, and Nevada Attorney General Offices.
+In May 2023, Lilly entered into a non-monetary settlement agreement with the New York Attorney General's office that resolved all matters related to New York's insulin pricing subpoena.

 In January 2022, the Michigan Attorney General filed a petition in Michigan state court seeking authorization to investigate Lilly for potential violations of the Michigan Consumer Protection Act (MCPA), and a complaint seeking a declaratory judgment that the Attorney General has authority to investigate Lilly's sale of insulin under the MCPA.
 The court authorized the proposed investigation and the issuance of civil investigative subpoenas.
 In April 2022, the parties entered into a stipulation providing that the State of Michigan will not issue any civil investigative subpoena to us under the MCPA until the declaratory judgment action is resolved.
 In July 2022, the court dismissed the case in its entirety.
-The Michigan Attorney General filed a notice of appeal to the Michigan Court of Appeals, which remains pending.
+In June 2023, the Michigan Court of Appeals affirmed the judgment in our favor.
+In August 2023, the Michigan Attorney General filed an application for leave to appeal to the Michigan Supreme Court.